 Being an independent owner-operator or a small commercial truck fleet owner is a small profit margin business.
-To put that in simple language: it’s tough to make money because you have to pay for so many things yourself.
-This means that it behooves you to understand your business costs as much as possible and to then decrease those costs as much as you can.
+To put that in simple language: it’s tough to make money because you have to pay out almost as you have coming in.
+So you need to understand your business costs as much as possible and to then decrease those costs as much as you can.

 In this article, I’ll give you a quick explanation for why cost-reduction is so important, and then a rundown of what the most common expenses are and how you might estimate how much they’ll cost you.

 This article will probably be most helpful to you if you’re brainstorming getting into the business.
 Experienced owner-operators who want to revisit their budgets and streamline their costs should also find it helpful.